DARE-ML/clustering_remotesensing/README.md

-# Bayesianclustering_remotesensing
+# Clustering methods applied to remote sensing data

-Bayesian clustering for remote sensing data
+A review of the clustering methods applied to remote sensing data and their applications in Earth and environmental sciences